-Monitoring groups are provided with specialised training and receive ongoing support from their Waterwatch Coordinator to develop and implement their own monitoring program.
+Monitoring groups are provided with free, specialised training and receive ongoing support from their Waterwatch Coordinator to develop and implement their own monitoring program.
 Information collected by these groups is made available to Melbourne Water, the EPA and local councils to help identify what can be done at a local level to improve our rivers and creeks.

 Access waterway data

 Explore the health of your local waterway by viewing data collected by volunteers around the state — it's all available on the Waterwatch Victoria Data portal.